-Related to this Brisbane Lease agreement, the Company entered into a letter of credit with a bank to deposit \$368 in a separate account that is restricted cash to serve as security rent deposit.
-This amount is included in other noncurrent assets in the accompanying Condensed Consolidated Balance Sheets as of June 30, 2022.
+Related to this Brisbane Lease agreement, the Company entered into a letter of credit with a bank to deposit \$368 in a separate account that is classified as restricted cash to serve as security rent deposit.
+This amount is included in other noncurrent assets in the accompanying Consolidated Balance Sheets as of March 31, 2023.

 Guarantees and Indemnifications-In the normal course of business, the Company enters into agreements that contain a variety of representations and provide for general indemnification.
 The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future.
 To date, the Company has not paid any claims or been required to defend any action related to its indemnification obligations.
-As of June 30, 2022 and December 31, 2021, the Company does not have any material indemnification claims that were probable or reasonably possible and consequently has not recorded related liabilities.
+As of March 31, 2023 and 2022, the Company does not have any material indemnification claims that were probable or reasonably possible and consequently has not recorded related liabilities.